 2. Show love to your friends

 Thanks to Parks & Recreation, Galentine’s Day has become an unofficial holiday the day before Valentine’s Day to celebrate your girlfriends.
-Host an apéro filled with wine, cheese, and lots of chocolate to celebrate the love for the amazing women (and men!) in your life (Covid-19 permitting, of course).
+Host a French apératif at home filled with wine, cheese, and lots of chocolate to celebrate the love for the amazing people in your life.

 3. Have a romantic movie marathon